-How do you get rid of ants naturally?
+How do you get rid of ants using green products?

 You’ve just cleaned up the kitchen, placed the apple you’re eating and a can of soda on the countertop, started the dishwasher, then your phone rings.
 You answer and spend a few minutes talking to your sister.
 Looking out the window at the spring morning as you talk, you prop yourself up with your free hand on the countertop.
 Then you feel them… hundreds of ants trailing in from the window, down the wall, across the counter, and around your hand to get at your snack.
 Hordes of them race to engulf your apple and the rest are climbing up your soda can to get at all the sugary goodness.
 Repulsed, you shake several off of you as a chill runs down your spine; you open the cabinet under the sink and fumble around for the ant spray.
 The container is empty.
 You look back at the ant invasion on the countertop.